andyschwab/andyschwab.github.io/DESIGN.md

 - Keep `CNAME` and `LICENSE`.
 Update `README.md` with a one-line description and brief edit instructions.

 ### SEO defaults
-- Description: "Andy Schwab helps organizations adopt emerging technology and lead the change that makes it stick, with people at the center — working across technology and operations & leadership."
+- Description: "Andy Schwab — human-centered technology and operations.
+Twenty years across the military, Protocol Labs, and education; now consulting on technology and the operations to make it stick, with people at the center."
 - Keep the description factual and plain; it is for someone confirming who Andy is, not a sales hook.

 ---